-A LOI should be submitted as an email attachment to Ms. Amy Nichole Rosenbery (email: husted@illinois.edu) with a copy to iSEE Associate Director Ximing Cai (email: xmcai@illinois.edu).
+The proposal materials should be submitted as an email attachment to Amy Rosenbery (email: husted@illinois.edu) with a copy to iSEE Associate Director Ximing Cai (email: xmcai@illinois.edu).

-A panel formed by iSEE will review LOIs monthly.
+A panel formed by iSEE will review the proposal.
 Seeding fund will be provided to selected teams based on the review.
 Comments and suggestions from the panel will go along with the review.
-We expect to seed fund 10-15 projects for proposal development every year.